berlin-international-community-church/prayer-praise-app/README.md

 ## To run locally

-1. Run ```yarn install``` inside web and api projects to make sure you have npm and yarn setup correctly
+1. Run ```yarn install``` inside web and api projects to make sure you have npm and yarn setup correctly (_techinally optional, just docker-compose should be enough to get this project running)._
-2. For the first time setup do - ```docker-compose up --build``` after that you do not need the '--build' flag
+2. __For the first time setup do - ```docker-compose up --build``` after that you do not need the '--build' flag__
 3. Run tests as usual (individually in web and api project using ```npm run test```)
-4. DB migrations can be done with ```docker-compose exec main-api npm run migrate-latest```
+4. DB migrations can be done with - ```docker-compose exec main-api npm run migrate-latest```
+5. DB can be seeded with some data using - ```docker-compose exec main-api npm run seed-data```

 ## Notes

 - The application runs as a ReactJS web application, with a Node+HapiJS REST API backend.

+## Important

-- The application also uses Auth0 for user login, the Auth0 token is not checked into the git repo, please create your own Auth0 client for testing / local installation (it's very simple)
+- The application uses Auth0 for user login, the Auth0 token is not checked into the git repo, please create your own Auth0 client for testing / local installation (it's very simple)
-  - Copy and change the .env.sample file to ```.env``` and update the values there
+- Copy and change the .env.sample file to ```.env``` and update the values for Auth0 there